-De Quervain’s tenosynovitis is a painful condition affecting the tendons (part of your muscles) you use to straighten your thumb.
-It happens when the tendons around the base of your thumb become irritated or constricted from overuse.
-This causes pain along the thumb side of your wrist with some actions such as grasping, gripping or when turning your wrist.
+De Quervain’s tenosynovitis is a painful hand condition affecting the tendons (part of your muscles) you use to straighten your thumb.

 - It’s essential that you treat de Quervain’s.
 If left untreated, it can cause permanent damage to the movement of your wrist and thumb or cause the tendon sheath to burst.